use-ink/ink/integration-tests/public/complex-storage-structures/README.md

 Every non-packed type also has `StorageKey` trait implemented for them.
 This trait is used for calculating storage key types.

-There also exists way to use `StorageKey` for types that are packed - you can just use `Lazy`, a wrapper around type which allows to store it in [separate storage cell under it's own storage key](https://use.ink/datastructures/storage-layout#eager-loading-vs-lazy-loading).
+There also exists a way to use `StorageKey` for types that are packed - you can just use `Lazy`, a wrapper around type which allows to store it in [separate storage cell under it's own storage key](https://use.ink/datastructures/storage-layout#eager-loading-vs-lazy-loading).
 You can use it like this:

 ```rust